-7.031 Regular contract unit members on the basic Board-adopted calendar who are also assigned to work during the Spring or Winter vacation periods or intersession periods during the time between the last day of contract service in one school year and the first day of contract service in the following year will be compensated prorata of their annual contract rate if the unit member's division head certifies that the duties and responsibilities are a continuation of the unit member's regular contract assignment and are essentially the same as those in effect during the regular work year.
+7.031 Regular contract unit members on the basic Board-adopted calendar who are also assigned to work during the Spring or Winter vacation periods or intersession periods during the time between the last day of contract service in one school year and the first day of contract service in the following year will be compensated prorata of their annual contract rate if the unit member's division head certifies that the duties and responsibilities are essentially the same as those in effect during the regular work year.

-Except for summer school session rates, $t\underline{T}$ he daily rate for extended work year service as defined above will be the unit member's regular contract salary including special compensation, if any, divided by the number of workdays in the Board-adopted calendar.
+The daily rate for extended work year service as defined above will be the unit member's regular contract salary including special compensation, if any, divided by the number of workdays in the Board-adopted calendar.
 For assignments of less than eight (8) hours per day, the hourly rate will be the daily rate divided by eight (8).